Study in New Zealand - Highlights

 - Academic documents such as transcripts, degrees, diplomas, or certificates.

-- Completed current student visa application form.
+- Completed the current student visa application form.

 - Passport-size photographs.